webbpinner/OpenVDMv2/README.md

 ## Supporting the development effort

 What to join in the fun?
 Please join the [#openvdm](https://oceandatarat.slack.com/messages/C3R1Z084Q) Slack channel!
-Once in please introduce yourself and let us know how you'd like to contribute.
+You'll need an invite so please send a email request to oceandatarat at gmail dot com.
+Once in the channel please introduce yourself and let us know how you're using OpenVDM and how you'd like to contribute to the project.